Regulation of self-driving cars: France

-France is a signatory country to the Vienna Convention.
+France is a signatory country to the Vienna Convention on road traffic and also member of the 1958 UNECE agreement and of the European union.

 In 2014, the government of France announced that testing of automated cars on public roads would be allowed in 2015.
 2000 km of road would be opened through the national territory, especially in Bordeaux, in Isère, Île-de-France and Strasbourg.
 At the 2015 ITS World Congress, a conference dedicated to intelligent transport systems, the very first demonstration of automated vehicles on open road in France was carried out in Bordeaux in early October 2015.

 In May 2018, the government published the first version of the French strategy for the development of automated road mobility to set up the legislative framework, and it brought a result as "The Mobility Orientation Law" in December 2019.

 In December 2020, the government updated the strategy to make France the preferred location in Europe for the deployment of automated road mobility services.

 The legislative and regulatory framework for the deployment of automated vehicles and transport systems was established through an ordinance in April 2021 and a following decree in June 2021.

 The legislative and regulatory framework for the operation of automated vehicles resulting from article 31 of "the Mobility Orientation Law" is scheduled to be finalized in Q1 of 2022.